dexturr/eslint-plugin-ember-extra-linting/docs/rules/ember-no-double-sets.md

 TODO: make this work for `this.set` as well.

 This rule does not apply to asynchronous or generator functions, as multiple `sets` could be a valid pattern within these.
 For example setting an `onAir` value before sending the API call and setting a response value after it has returned.

+TODO: Split call expressions between `yield` and `awaits` and run our rule tester on these.

 ## Rule Details